Jordan Larmour: Leinster

-National team
+Ireland

 Larmour was called up to the senior Ireland squad for the 2018 Six Nations Championship.

 He made his Ireland debut on 10 February 2018 when he came on as a replacement in 45th minute of the 56-19 win against Italy in week two of the 2018 Six Nations Championship.

 In November 2018 Larmour played against Italy in Chicago.
 He scored 3 tries and won the man of the match award.